x-atlas-consortia/ubkg-box/README.md

 - a **back end** that hosts an instance of a UBKG context in neo4j
 - an **API** service that queries the back-end instance
 - a **front end** that:
-  - acts as a reverse proxy for the API service
+  - acts as a reverse proxy for other services
   - hosts the UBKGBox home page
-  - hosts the **Guesdt** application
+- a **guesdt** service that hosts an instance of Guesdt that executes endpoints of the API service
 - an **authorization** service that works with the reverse proxy of the front end to authorize against the UMLS API
 - a **Swagger** instance that documents the endpoints of the API